-The Students’ Union meets every Monday at 12.45 in the East Wing Meeting Room and all students are welcome – subject to space!
+The Students’ Union meets every Tuesday at 12 mid day in Room P103 and all students are welcome – subject to space!

 Students can get in touch with the SU by emailing firstname.lastname@example.org

-The Union Executive consists of up to twelve student members.
-Student members are elected every year, at elections held in the Summer Term.
+The Union Executive consists of up to 20 student members.
+Student members are nominated every year, with candidates being selected during the Summer Term.